project-bluebird/bluebird/README.md

     - Entries prefixed with 'E' contain info on episode events (start/end, file loaded)
     - Entries prefixed with 'C' contain info on commands sent to the simulator

-The rate at which aircraft data is logged to the episode files is configurable with the `SIM_LOG_FREQ` variable in the settings.
-This value represents the frequency of the logging in terms of the simulated time.
+The rate at which aircraft data is logged to the episode files is configurable with the `SIM_LOG_RATE` variable in the settings.
+This value represents the frequency of logging in terms of the simulator time.
+This can be set at startup with the `--log_rate` option.

 ## Development